Pebble94464/sqlalchemy-hsqldb/README.rst

 automatically.
 If not, my project can be found here on GitHub:
 `jaydebeapi-hsqldb <https://github.com/Pebble94464/jaydebeapi-hsqldb.git>`_

-..
-TODO: detail system it's known to work with, i.e. jdk8, 32 or 64 bit?

 License
 -------
 sqlalchemy-hsqldb is distributed under the